SALib/SALib/docs/user_guide/basics.rst

     Si = sobol.analyze(problem, Y)

-:code:`Si` is a Python :code:`dict` with the keys :code:`"S1"`,
+:code:`Si` is a Python :code:`dict`-like with the keys :code:`"S1"`,
 :code:`"S2"`, :code:`"ST"`, :code:`"S1_conf"`, :code:`"S2_conf"`, and
 :code:`"ST_conf"`.
 The :code:`_conf` keys store the corresponding confidence intervals, typically with a confidence level of 95%.
 Use the keyword argument :code:`print_to_console=True` to print all indices.
-Or, we can print the individual values from :code:`Si` as shown below.
+Alternatively, we can print the individual values from :code:`Si` as shown below.

 .. code:: python